Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <H2>Where do I Start?</H2>
 Volatility has a ton of options (flags) that can be used and can be overwhelming at the start.
 But once you work out a general road-map you can work through an analysis methodically.
 Once you have your initial foothold you can start searching for the information you need.
+If at any stage you dont know what command to run you can use the <kbd>-h</kbd> flag to print a list of commands you can use.
+We will use a series of challenges from the CSC to work through IOT practice the use of volatility.
 <hr>

 <H2>Getting your Foothold</H2>